WordPress vs Google Sites: Which is Better for You?

 Verdict

-Types of Websites Can You Build Using Google Sites or WordPress?
+Types of Websites You Can Build Using Google Sites or WordPress

 Here’s a comparison of the types of websites you can build using each platform: